erwindeg/loom-example/presentation/slides.md

 - Reactive
 - Coroutines (async/await)

 Both require a specific programming model.
-What if we could use our existing imperative mono thread model?
+What if we could use our existing imperative single thread model?

 <!-- Let's look at some other solutions that try to solve this problem without spinning up multiple threads.
-Callback hell, requirement to determine blocking IO vs. non-blocking IO. changing existing applicaitons to reactive programming model-->
+Callback hell, requirement to determine blocking IO vs. non-blocking IO. changing existing applications to reactive programming model-->

 ---